-CMU went ahead and hired Matt Drinkall, the offensive line coach at Army, to lead the program in hopes of being competitive in the MAC in the near future.
+After former MAC Coach of the Year Jim McElwain announced he would be retiring, Central Michigan went ahead and hired Matt Drinkall, the offensive line coach at Army, to lead the program in hopes of being competitive in the conference.

 New Customer Offers at BetMGM